 Clip Studio Paint PRO supports only 24 frames per animation.
 You can create an animation clip with a maximum of 24 drawings.

 As the length of the clip increases, the number of frames per second will decrease.
 It results in slow animation.
-For example, a 3-second video clip will have only 8 frames per second.
+For example, a 3-second video clip will have only eight frames per second.

-Increasing the number of frames per second allows you to create longer video clips with speedier animations.
-This makes it suitable for long animated films.
+Increasing the number of frames per second allows us to create longer video clips.

 Multiple pages